nikitavoloboev/data/machine-learning/machine-learning.md

 - [GANs and Divergence Minimization (2018)](https://colinraffel.com/blog/gans-and-divergence-minimization.html)
 - [Convolution arithmetic](https://github.com/vdumoulin/conv_arithmetic) - Technical report on convolution arithmetic in the context of deep learning.
 - [FloydHub](https://www.floydhub.com/) - Managed cloud platform for data scientists.
+- [Style Transfer as Optimal Transport](https://github.com/VinceMarron/style_transfer) - Algorithm that transfers the distribution of visual characteristics, or style, of a reference image onto a subject image via an Optimal Transport plan.